timmayg/ps-acme-ise/README.md

 02b-Get-ISESystemCerts.ps1 - Retrieve a list of the System Certs on all the ISE Nodes and print them to the screen.

+03-Validate-ISESystemCerts.ps1 - THIS FILE NEEDS WORK - This will compare the current date \ time vs the date on the certificate.
+NOTE: We will need to determine how to ID 'close to expiring certs' before Updating the Cert in the next step.